Kong/KongAir/sales/bookings/README.md

 Provides the KongAir customer bookings service.

+The API specification can be found in the [openapi.yaml](openapi.yaml) file.

 Customers are identified by a JWT bearer token.
 This server is coded as an example only, and only accepts unsigned tokens. **For production use cases, proper token signing should be utilized.**